 To determine and implement optimal treatment, planning by a multidisciplinary team of cancer specialists who have experience treating childhood brain tumors is required.
 Irradiation of pediatric brain tumors is technically very demanding and should be carried out in centers that have experience in that area to ensure optimal results.

-Debilitating effects on growth and neurologic development have frequently been observed following radiation therapy, especially in younger children.[2,3,4] Also, there are other less-common complications of radiation therapy, including cerebrovascular accidents.
-For this reason, the role of chemotherapy in allowing a delay in the administration of radiation therapy is under study, and preliminary results suggest that chemotherapy can be used to delay, and sometimes obviate, the need for radiation therapy in children with benign and malignant lesions.
-Long-term management of these patients is complex and requires a multidisciplinary approach.
+Long-term management of patients with brain tumors is complex and requires a multidisciplinary approach.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

 Table 4 describes the standard treatment options for low-grade and high-grade childhood astrocytomas.